adi2412/react-table/README.md

 A basic stylesheet is available with this project.
 However, it is very simplistic and it is recommended that you use your own styling.

+## Examples

+The Examples folder contains different examples to demonstrate the features of React Table.

 # Development

 * Clone this repository.